rafnocerino/SmartHomeAutomation/README.md

   <li>ObserveTemperature: to see all the sensed temperature information of a room of the current day (from the newest to the oldest).</li>
   <li>AirCondON/OFF: to set the AirCond ON/OFF specifying also the desired temperature(if ON).</li>
   <li>AutomaticTempControlON/OFF: to enable/disable the automatic temperature control.
 If the temperature in the room exceeds a threshold (specifyed by the user) the Smart system will activate the AirCond until the deired temp is reached.<li>
-  <li>ProgramAirCondON/OFF: to enable/disable the programmed activation of the AirConditioner on a particular hour of the day and with a specifyed temperature.</li>
+  <li>ProgramAirCondON/OFF: to enable/disable the programmed activation of the AirConditioner on a particular hour of the day and with a specified temperature.</li>
 </ul>

 <p> What can be done on the Smart Ligth system?</p>